-- 36. Which of the following is an impact of high self-management on interpersonal communication? - A. One controls emotional impulses that are not aligned with work and relationship goals. - B. One attempts to understand the feelings, perspectives, and needs of others. - C. One engages in a me-first approach to work with colleagues. - D. One accepts and even welcomes feedback and constructive criticism. - E. One is aware of triggers and related tendencies to say the wrong thing.
+- 36. Which of the following is an impact of high self-management on interpersonal communication? - A. One controls emotional impulses that are not aligned with work and relationship goals. - B. One attempts to understand the feelings, perspectives, and needs of others. - C. One engages in a me-first approach to work with colleagues. - D. One reacts defensively and with a me-first attitude when threats are perceived. - E. One fails to listen carefully to others.

 Self-management is the "ability to use awareness of your emotions to stay flexible and to direct your behavior positively."
-It involves the discipline to hold off on current urges to meet long-term intentions.
-An impact of high self-management on interpersonal communication is discussing frustrations in the context of solving problems and improving relationships.
+An impact of high self-management on interpersonal communication is that people are able to control emotional impulses that are not aligned with work and relationship goals.

-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium
+AACSB: Communication Accessibility: Keyboard Navigation